 Warm Up: Do you agree or disagree?
 Why?

-- I am worried about the current economic problems.
+- I am quite worried about the current economic problems.

-- The current economic problems affect young people of today.
+- The current economic problems are having an effect on the young people of today.

 - The current economic problems will have a long-term effect on young people.

-- The current economic problems affect adults more than children.
+- The current economic problems have a greater effect on adults than on children.

-- The current economic problems affect teenagers more than young children.
+- The current economic problems have a greater effect on teenagers than on young children.

 True or False?: Guess (before the article) or answer (after the article) whether the sentence is true or false.
 If false, correct the sentence.